micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 ### Tasks

-In the µOS++ context, a task is a well defined sequence of operations, usually represented in a programing language as a function.
+In the µOS++ context, a task is a well defined sequence of operations, usually represented in a programming language as a function.

 A complex application can be decomposed as a series of tasks, some executed in succession, some executed in parallel and possibly exchanging data.